asciamanna/asciamanna.github.io/_drafts/extracting-methods-in-unit-tests.md

 * [Should Private Methods Be Tested?](/2016/02/14/should-private-methods-be-tested.html)
 * [Unit Test Refactoring and Avoiding Complexity](/2016/03/22/unit-test-refactoring-avoiding-complexity.html)
 * [Follow Consistent Test Patterns](/2016/04/24/follow-consistent-test-patterns.html)
-* Extract Method Refactorings in Unit Tests
+* Extracting Methods in Unit Tests

 If you recall my previous post [Unit Test Refactoring and Avoiding Complexity](/2016/03/22/unit-test-refactoring-avoiding-complexity.html), I described the pitfalls of applying the same refactoring techniques to unit tests that one would also apply to production code.
 While a majority of refactoring techniques apply across all code, there are subtleties in unit test refactorings that make them different.
 Specifically, that post addressed avoiding flow control statements or introducing other types of complexity while refactoring unit tests.
 However, there are other nuances to unit test refactoring that are also important to understand.